Thorfgin/charactercreator2/README.md

 	- LANGUAGE: add English as an option

 	SHOULD:
+	-

 	COULD:
 	- PRESETS: add a generic text and description per preset explaing the general style of play for this type of character on Vortex Adventure
 	- NEWCHAR: expand the XP warning with a explainatory text on skill shuffle for new players.
 	- PREREQUISITES: add button to remove all skills that have it as a prerequisite.

+	WOULD:
 	- integration with VOIDWALKER / create new characters
 		> this requires integration on perhaps an API level
 		> Needs to be done from within a player portal?
 Probably requires a Node.js server

-	WOULD:

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
-	2023110?
+	2023114		FIX: Again faulty scaling based of the image Character Eigenschappen based on current screen dimensions
 			UNITTEST: improved unittests for vaardigheden.json to cross-reference Spells, Recipes, Requirements
 			UNITTEST: add unittests for presets.json
 			UNITTEST: add unittests for releasenotes.json

 	20231101	VERSION: when clicking the version, show a modal with the release notes.
 			MIN-XP: When a build has spend less than 13 points, show a warning next to XP remaining that XP will be lost.